lm3nitro/Projects/Splunk-Ubuntu.md

 https://github.com/zeek/zeek-docs/blob/master/log-formats.rst

-Setting the correct time zone in Zeek is important for accurate log timestamps and facilitating correlation with other logs.
+Setting the correct time zone in Zeek Cut is important for accurate log timestamps and facilitating correlation with other logs.

 >##### Configuration of time zone:
 ```